abbasudo/laravel-purity/index.md

 ```

 ## Queries and javascript examples
-This section is a guide for front-end developers who want to use an API that uses this package.
+This section is a guide for front-end developers who want to use an API that uses Laravel Purity.
 ### Available Filters
 Queries can accept a filters' parameter with the following syntax: